|IT Based Tactics||✓|

-Loss of employment is another consequence of purchasing sex that has occurred within the county.
-For example, in June, 2015, a Minneapolis teacher was charged with soliciting a prostituted person, who was actually an undercover officer.
-He had been arrested in May and booked into the Hennepin County jail, where he was released several hours later.
-A letter to Washburn families from the Principal said the man was on leave until the end of the school year and did not explain why.
+Loss of employment is another consequence of purchasing sex that has occurred within the city.
+For example, in June 2015, a 39-year-old Washburn High School chemistry teacher was charged with soliciting prostitution, after he had allegedly attempted to solicit an undercover female officer for commercial sex.
+He had been arrested in May and booked into the Hennepin County Jail, where he was released several hours later.
+A letter to Washburn High School families from the Principal said the chemistry teacher was on leave until the end of the school year and did not explain why.
 He did not return to the faculty after 2015.
-Member confirmed that the man remained on administrative leave, but said that could change in light of official charges.
-The teacher faced one count of solicitation of a prostitute and one count of loitering with intent to participate in prostitution, both misdemeanors.
-The teacher’s Web page, which was taken down, said the man had been teaching in Minneapolis since 2005 and at Washburn since 2007.
+Anonymous sources confirmed that the teacher remained on administrative leave, but said that could change in light of official charges.
+The teacher faced one count of solicitating prostitution and one count of loitering with intent to participate in prostitution, both misdemeanors.
+The teacher’s Web page, which was taken down, said he had been teaching in Minneapolis since 2005, and at Washburn High School since 2007.
 According to the criminal complaint, he had pulled up to the corner of 12th Avenue S. and E. Lake Street, and an undercover officer standing nearby approached his vehicle.
 The man rolled down his window and asked how much she was looking for.
-The undercover officer told him “$100 for everything,” but he countered with an offer of $60.
-She accepted and the teacher was immediately arrested.
+The undercover officer reportedly told the former teacher, “$100 for everything,” but he countered with an offer of $60.
+The undercover officer accepted and the teacher was immediately arrested.
+His identity was released in reports by local media outlets.

 - Minneapolis Police Department